KevinBorjaAnalytics/Project-Pizza-Sales/README.md

 Friday appears to be the busiest day throughout the year and Sunday the least busiest day.

-**Trend:** Total Orders progressively increase from the start of the week, Monday, and peaks Friday-Saturday, and diminishes at the end of the week on Sunday.
+**Trend:** Total Orders progressively increase from the start of the week, Monday, and peak Friday-Saturday, and diminish at the end of the week on Sunday.

 **1.2 Busiest Times?**